Information For Authors

 - You need to first submit your book (.docx or PDF format) to https://books.open.tudelft.nl/

 - Your book will be automatically checked for plagiarism using Ithenticate.
-If part of the book has been published elsewhere and you wish to include that part in your book, please contact us.
+If part of the book has been published elsewhere and you wish to include that part in your book, please get in touch with us.

-- Read our review policy to learn more.
+- Please read our review policy to learn more.